 What is the Best Teeth Whitening Option?

 When it comes to getting the brighter smile, whiter smile you’ve always wanted, you can whiten your teeth at home or get a professional treatment.
 At home teeth whitening typically involves over-the-counter products like whitening strips, pens, or toothpaste.
 Professional whitening includes custom-made whitening trays you take home or an in-office appointment.
-So what’s the best teeth whitening option for you?
+Bloom Dental wants you to have all the information to choose the best teeth whitening option for you.

 Both options use peroxide bleaching agents as the main active ingredient and will help change your tooth’s color.
 The difference between each option is the amount of peroxide it contains.
 Over-the-counter solutions contain 3 – 20 percent peroxide.
 Professional solutions contain 14 – 43 percent.
 Solutions with higher amounts of peroxide should be left on for a shorter amount of time.
 Keeping the solution on longer will dehydrate your teeth and make them more prone to sensitivity.